 The following steps show our intended schedule.
 The actual dates may vary due to issues beyond the control of GEF:

 1. Scholarship applications go online at the GEF site late Spring or early Summer each year.
 The application must be completed and submitted online.

 2. Three (3) reference letters AND SAT/ACT results uploaded with the Online Application are required for Freshman applicants.
 GEF prefers that applicants send the following online form via email to their reference providers: www.gefdevelop.wpengine.com/reference-request.
 Applicants may also upload PDF copies of reference letters during their Online Application submission.

 3. A notice of receipt and a copy of the application are sent by a return email message to the email address provided in the application.

 4. Applications are reviewed for completeness by the Scholarship Committee.
 Applications that are complete are then ranked by the Scholarship Committee and a shortlist established for interviews.

 5. Top ranked applicants are contacted and scheduled for interviews mid-to-end of September (or as determined by the GEF Board of Directors).
 Upper classmen and graduate students are required to bring an official copy of their most current transcript to the interview (Directions for email, postal, or hand delivery of official transcripts will be provided as an alternative).
 If the applicant is not able to attend an on-campus interview, telephone interviews may be scheduled and conducted.

 6. Interviews are accomplished and the resulting interview scores compiled by the Scholarship Committee.
-Application and interview scores are combined and a revised ranking is developed by the Scholarship Committee for potential scholarship award by 5 October.
+Application and interview scores are combined and a revised ranking is developed by the Scholarship Committee for potential scholarship award.

-7. A final ranking list and recommendations for scholarship award is prepared and provided by the Scholarship Committee for presentation to the Georgia Engineering Foundation board for allocation of the awards starting with the largest amount through the smallest award by 15 October.
+7. A final ranking list and recommendations for scholarship award is prepared and provided by the Scholarship Committee for presentation to the Georgia Engineering Foundation board for allocation of the awards.

 8. Scholarship winners are notified and asked to attend the Scholarships Banquet for recognition and presentation of the awards in November (or as determined by the GEF Board of Directors).